IntersectMBO/cardano-db-sync/doc/schema.md

 # Schema Documentation for cardano-db-sync

-**Note:** This file is auto-generated from the documentation in cardano-db/src/Cardano/Db/Schema.hs by the command `cabal run -- gen-schema-docs doc/schema.md`.
-This document should only be updated during the release process and updated on the release branch.

 ### `schema_version`

 The version of the database schema.
 Schema versioning is split into three stages as detailed below.
 This table should only ever have a single row.